eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/MY_PREFERENCES.md

 - All important files (logs, CSVs, hash databases) should use absolute paths, not relative ones, to avoid ambiguity and ensure scripts work regardless of the current working directory.

 ## Centralized Configuration
-- All scripts should source a single config file (`config.conf`) for paths, log locations, and other settings.
+- All scripts in one project should source a single config file.
+For example (`config.conf`) for paths, log locations, and other settings.
+- in some situations it is better to use [project_name].conf instead.
-- No hardcoded paths in scripts—everything should be configurable.
+- No hardcoded paths in scripts — everything should be configurable.

 ## Consistent Naming and Terminology
 - Use clear, consistent terminology.
 For example: